MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-rhel7dot9-to-8dotx-saphana-sapapps.md

 ---

 Review the report located in the */var/log/leapp/leapp-report.txt* file and manually address all identified issues.
 Some problems come with recommended fixes.
 Inhibitor issues must be resolved before you can proceed with the upgrade.
-For detailed information about the various issues that might appear in the report, see [Troubleshoot-red-hat-os-upgrade-issues](troubleshoot-red-hat-os-upgrade-issues.md).
+For detailed information about the various issues that might appear in the report, see [Troubleshooting Red Hat OS upgrade issues](troubleshoot-red-hat-os-upgrade-issues.md).

 ## Leapp upgrade process